School of Business

 MKTG 3132 - Fundamentals of Selling (3 Credits)

 This course covers each aspect of the sales process.
 Attention is devoted to such sales activities as prospecting planning, product demonstrations, responding to objections, obtaining commitment, and relationship building.
 Each student is required to develop a sales presentation.
-Offered: Spring.

 Prerequisites: MKTG 3120